Editorial Integrity

 Does cost segregation work for properties under $250,000?

-It can, but the math is harder.
 A lower-cost property usually has less depreciable basis to reclassify, so the first-year benefit may not justify the study fee.
 The exception is a property with meaningful short-life assets, such as a furnished short-term rental or a rental with substantial land improvements.
-The decision should compare the study fee, usable tax benefit, holding period, and passive loss position.
+The decision should compare the study fee, usable tax benefit, holding period, passive loss position, and recapture plan.

 Can I apply cost segregation to a property I have owned for years?

 Yes, a look-back cost segregation study may be available for a property you already own.
-If the property has already been depreciated under a different method, the investor may need to request an accounting method change.
-IRS Form 3115 is used to request a change in an overall accounting method or the accounting treatment of an item.
+If the property has already been depreciated under a different method, the investor may need to request an accounting method change using IRS Form 3115.
+A CPA should review whether the filing is appropriate and how the adjustment should be reported.

 How does cost segregation affect DSCR loan underwriting?